petzval/btferret/README.md

 A scan is then not required.
 So the two options for an LE device with a random address are as follows:

 ```
-   If the LE server has a random address that changes:
+   If the LE server has a random address that changes, and you know its name is "Galaxy...":

 DEVICE = Galaxy  TYPE=LE  NODE=7   ADDRESS = MATCH_NAME

+   And an LE scan is then needed to find the address.

    But if you are sure that the random address does not change: